How Many Calories Do You Burn on a Run?

 What Types of Running Burn More Calories?

-However, if the one-mile run is performed at high-intensity — interval sprints for example — you just might.
+However, if the one-mile run is performed at a high intensity—interval sprints for example—it just might.

 High-intensity interval training (HIIT) running has been known to burn more calories than longer running sessions, despite being performed for six to 15 minutes.
 This contradicts the belief that running for longer will always burn more calories.

-Low-intensity steady state (LISS) cardio is performed aerobically lasting up approximately an hour.
-Aerobic means with oxygen, thus not creating the EPOC effect.
+Low-intensity steady state (LISS) cardio is performed aerobically for approximately an hour.
+Aerobic means 'with oxygen', thus not creating the EPOC effect.
 The total amount of calories burned are burned during the run.
-This is still an effective way to lose weight because you’re still increasing your energy expenditure and creating a calorie deficit.
-Particularly if you are jogging long distances.
-Increasing the intensity — rather than the distance — does have more favorable outcomes for calories burned.
+This is still an effective way to lose weight because you're still increasing your energy expenditure and creating a calorie deficit.
+Particularly if you're jogging long distances.
+Increasing the intensity—rather than the distance—does have more favourable outcomes for calories burned.